-Asian Studies features an interdisciplinary approach to understanding the Asia-Pacific region’s fast-growing economies, rapid social change, environmental challenges, and rich cultural traditions.
-Students may specialize in international relations, religion, art history, economics or history.
+Asian Studies features an interdisciplinary approach to understanding the Asia-Pacific region’s fast-growing economies, rapid social change, environmental challenges, regional tensions, and rich cultural traditions.
+Students may specialize in various disciplines such as international relations, religion, literature, or history.
 Asian Studies majors must study an East Asian language.

 Professor of Asian Studies and History